-Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
+• Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
 You can also use the SET ACCEL control to operate the Tap-Up function.
-Press and release this control to increase the vehicle set speed in small and the vehicle set speed in small amounts by 1.6 km/h (1 mph).
+Press and release this control to increase the vehicle out grandly among the set the vehicle set speed in small amounts by 1.6 km/h (1 mph).